Lord3n20/nginx-webserver-homeassistant/README.md

 # some servers for Home Assistant

-This is a repo of simple Home Assistant Apps for serving stuff
+This is a repo of simple Home Assistant Apps for serving stuff.\
+It has a simple minecraft java server and a simple nginx webserver

 For installation add this repository to your Home Assistant App repositories.